 German trade shows are the place to be if you want to learn about the latest technologies, update yourself on international market trends, and meet potential business partners from all over the world.
 According to the Association of the German Trade Fair Industry (AUMA), around two-thirds of the world’s leading trade fairs take place in Germany.
 Every year, around 150 international trade fairs and exhibitions are hosted in the very heart of Europe, attended by 180,000 exhibitors and around 10 million visitors.
 Many return year after year, while for others it is the first time.

-If you contemplate visiting one of the upcoming shows, or in case you are just about to embark a plane to Germany for attending sps ipc drives 2018, the following thoughts might come in useful:
+If you contemplate visiting one of the upcoming shows, or in case you are just about to embark a plane to Germany, the following thoughts might come in useful:

 Be Clear About what you want to Achieve

 To have a rewarding trade show experience, it is crucial to have clarity as to what you want to achieve during the visit—greater awareness, identify new trends, buy something, sell something, network, etc. Take some time and think about what it is you want to achieve with your (next) trade fair visit.

 Example 1: What are the Latest German Technologies?

 Go through the exhibitor database in advance and prepare a list of companies that you would like to visit (and intentionally leave out the others).
 You will rarely find a fair that is not offering some online database where you can, at the very least, filter the exhibitors by country (however, with international exhibitors, the selection process can be misleading; e.g., if a company from the UAE registers their booth through their UK office).

 Example 2: Learn About Trends and Expand your International Network

 If you are especially fond of learning about new trends and developments, check out the press releases published in the exhibitor database, and visit those with the most interesting announcements.